 More examples of natural consequences

 If a child forgets their lunch box, they may experience the natural consequence of becoming hungry or needing to ask for food.
-When they grab the toy from the baby and the baby cries, they see their sibling’s upset.
-When the child goes outside without their jacket, after being asked to bring one, they become wet or cold.
+If they grab the toy from the baby and the baby cries, they see their sibling’s upset.
+If the child goes outside without their jacket, after being asked to bring one, they become wet or cold.
 That’s a natural consequence.
-Maybe the child is encouraged to put their toys away before friends come to visit.
-They refuse to either do it or even let their parent help them.
+Maybe the child is encouraged to put their toys away before friends come to visit but they refuse to do it or even let their parent help them.
 Then when the other children arrive, they run into the child’s room, perhaps stepping on and breaking an item.
 That’s a natural consequence.

 The child can clearly see that the consequence created was the direct result of their action or lack of action.
 At such times, it’s important that the parent responds with empathy trusting that their child will learn from the situation.
-If a parent takes such moments to moralize “Well if you’d listened to me then… “, then the stress and disconnection that this leads to can make it more difficult for the child to learn.
-When kids feel moralized, they often rebel in an attempt to maintain their dignity.
-Which can really interfere with the more intrinsic motivation to learn from stressful situations.
+Children, like adults will of course make mistakes.
+Children like adults will often make the same mistake a few times, each time intending to do it differently the next time.
+Holding and understanding that change is a gradual process for humans of all ages will help you to remain supportive, loving and patient.
+Witnessing this from you will in turn help them maintain kindness and patience for themselves and others.
+If a parent takes such moments to moralise “well if you’d listened to me when I told you… “, then the stress and disconnection that this leads to can make it more difficult for the child to learn.
+When kids feel moralised, they often rebel in an attempt to maintain their dignity.
+Which can really interfere with the natural and intrinsic motivation to learn from stressful situations.

 As a natural consequence of eating healthy food, we feel better